montoyamoraga/shbobo-studies/notes/shlisp.md

 Fog and swamp both output a superposition of the four grains.
 Now, what is the difference between fog and swamp?
 In swamp, the swoops are added to the static value of the horn deno, making them swoop in pitch like swamp creatures!

 Part 5.
 Glossary of m-expressions

-* sauce
-  * [sauce] period inn mul add
-  * Description: slows things down by only evaluating expressions after waiting a specified delay period.
-  * period: sets the period to wait before evaluating each expression
-  * inn: the expression to be slowed down
-  * mul: output will be multiplied by this value
-  * add: this value will be added to output
-  * Example:
-    ```
-    ([sauce c] ….
-    ```

-* salsa
-  * [salsa] trig inn mul add
-  * Description: a sample and hold
-  * trig: triggers a sample
-  * inn: the source to be sampled
-  * mul: output will be multiplied by this value
-  * add: this value will be added to output

 * press
   * [press] inn att dec mul add